tytydraco/yessleep/out/My_mom_vanished_in_the_woods_8_years_ago_I_just_got_a_letter_from_her.md

 I still don’t know how he knew about the nickname carrot.

-And most of all, I still don’t know where he is.
-He still out there.
+And most important of all, I still don’t know where he is.
+[He still out there.](https://www.reddit.com/u/Accomplished_Low7889/s/cGzGF91mgc)